m4rcSA/docker-voltronic-homeassistant/README.md

 Credit and many thanks for kchiem, dilyanpalauzov, nrm21,

-When you will use this fork you need to do the following commands on your device:
+For changing from another fork to this fork you need to do the following commands on your device:
 1) cd /opt/ha-inverter-mqtt-agent
 2) sudo docker-compose down
 3) cd ..